loot/loot/README.md

 Run the `scripts/installer.iss` [Inno Setup](http://www.jrsoftware.org/isinfo.php) script to build an installer executable in the `build` folder.
 If the unofficial Korean and Simplified Chinese Inno Setup translation files are installed alongside the official translation files, then the installer script will also offer those language options.
 If they are not found, the installer will be built without them.

 The archive packaging script requires [Git for Windows](http://git-for-windows.github.io/) and [7-Zip](http://7-zip.org) to be installed.
 The script can be run using `node scripts/archive.js`, and will create `.7z` archives for LOOT and its API in the `build` folder.
-The archives will be given filenames using the output of `git describe --tags --long`.
+The archives will be given filenames using the output of `git describe --tags --long` and `git rev-parse --abbrev-ref HEAD`.

 ## Snapshot Builds